s-rosa/project-plan-evolution/README.md

 main()
 ```
 ### 2. Build a dashboard in Power BI
-Once the data was combined, we have built a dashboard in Power BI to help visualise the output.
+Once the data was combined, we have built a dashboard in Power BI to help the client visualise the output.
 The first page gives an overview of the activities, milestones and links for the project.
 ![Part1](https://user-images.githubusercontent.com/68342642/151710962-516aa8ff-a124-49a9-b743-49577c4a7277.gif)

 The second page shows the status of each activity (also available for milestones).
 ![Part2](https://user-images.githubusercontent.com/68342642/151712470-15f99c0b-0644-4043-920d-9b04addc1253.gif)

-The third page allows to deep dive into specific activities (also available for milestones).
+The third page allows to deep dive into a specific activity (also available for milestones).
 ![Part3](https://user-images.githubusercontent.com/68342642/151712476-5ff2a929-7c3a-411e-8ce6-6f689b4b6831.gif)

-Finally, the fourth page shows the dependencies between the activities.
+The fourth page shows dependencies between activities and milestones.
 ![Part4](https://user-images.githubusercontent.com/68342642/151712479-dacfea15-ab14-4d61-a73e-b3928e076e29.gif)

 ## Recommendations
 In the future, we would want to use predictive modeling to forecast slippage and help the client avoid project delays.

 ## More Information
-To learn more, please visit: https://www.youtube.com/watch?v=_ZPRI1GVmEw&list=PLM0EU9nRaeVAAdF2xO_BZK00a8fN7ki1P&index=3
+For a quick demo ouf our solution, please click here: (https://www.youtube.com/watch?v=_ZPRI1GVmEw&list=PLM0EU9nRaeVAAdF2xO_BZK00a8fN7ki1P&index=3)